Home » Business Email Etiquette Articles » Business Email Etiquette and Technology Tips for 2025

 When sending or forwarding to a group of contacts, always use the BCc: field to protect those contacts’ privacy.
 Especially if your contacts still need to be introduced formally.

 Use the Cc: and BCc: features prudently, including only email addresses that “need to know.”
 Never use Cc: or BCc: to CYA for e-tattling purposes or, worse, being a gossip.
-You end up creating increased and unnecessary emails to others.
+You end up creating more and more unnecessary emails for others.
 (And you appear petty.)

 To avoid severe liability and trust concerns, do not post or forward emails sent to you privately.
 Likewise, never post private communications to public forums or third parties without the original sender’s permission.
 This applies to forwarding coworker or subordinate communications without a valid business reason.